jasonbra1n/kathara-spiral/README.md

 ## How It Works

-- The spiral is drawn on an HTML5 canvas using JavaScript.
+- The spiral is drawn on an HTML5 canvas using JavaScript, updating instantly with user inputs.
-- Users can tweak parameters in real-time, with the canvas updating instantly.
-- Mirror effects are achieved by reflecting the spiral path across vertical and/or horizontal axes, with customizable colors.
+- Mirror effects reflect the spiral path across vertical and/or horizontal axes with customizable colors.
-- The logarithmic spiral option uses an exponential growth factor, while the linear spiral increases radius proportionally.
+- Logarithmic spirals use an exponential growth factor, while linear spirals increase radius proportionally.
+- Performance is optimized with a max of 50 nodes and 100 layers, with options to disable gradient strokes for lighter rendering.

+## Presets

+- **Golden Spiral**: A logarithmic spiral with 50 nodes, 5 layers, and golden ratio scaling.
+- **Dense Mirror**: A dense, mirrored spiral with 50 nodes and 10 layers.
+- **Minimalist**: A simple, single-layer spiral with 12 nodes.
+- **Star Burst**: A vibrant, fully mirrored spiral with 50 nodes and 3 layers.
+- **Double Helix**: A two-layer logarithmic spiral with 40 nodes and vertical mirroring.
+- **Nebula**: A cosmic, semi-transparent spiral with 50 nodes and 7 layers.
+- **Kaleidoscope**: A mirrored, dashed-line spiral with 50 nodes and 4 layers.
+- **Cosmic Wave**: A flowing, auto-rotating spiral with 45 nodes and 6 layers.
+- **Fractal Bloom**: A detailed, mirrored spiral with 50 nodes, 8 layers, and dashed lines.

 ## Contributing